 A place of enduring significance for the Borogegal People, Middle Head once played an important role in the defence of Sydney.
 Gun emplacements were built in response to the Napoleonic Wars, and during World War II, barracks were constructed to house soldiers.
 After the war ended, Middle Head housed a training facility (ASOPA) for Australians serving the developing world.

-North Head Sanctuary was the backdrop for some of the earliest interactions between First Nation People and Europeans, and the area was also used to quarantine Australia from deadly epidemic diseases.
+North Head Sanctuary was the backdrop for some of the earliest interactions between First Nation People and Europeans, and the area was also used to quarantine people with deadly epidemic diseases.
 During the Second World War, North Head was one of the most heavily fortified sites in Australian history.

 Located in Cammeraygal Country, Sub Base Platypus was most recently HMAS Platypus, an Australian Navy submarine base.
 The site has also hosted a gasworks, as well as workshops for manufacturing and maintaining torpedoes for use in the Second World War.